-Stella Maris said for the past year it has been involved in an ongoing case in which seafarer officers were recruited from abroad by overseas agents to come and work on a fishing vessel based in Scotland.
+For the past year the charity has been involved in an ongoing case in which officers were recruited from abroad by overseas agents to work on a fishing vessel based in Scotland.

-The case was highlighted in the charity's webinar on Modern Slavery and Exploitation in the Fishing Industry late last year, which looked at exploitation of fishing crews against the powers of the International Labour Organisation (ILO)'s Convention 188 – known as the bill of rights for fishers.
+The case was highlighted in the charity's webinar on Modern Slavery and Exploitation in the Fishing Industry, which looked at exploitation of fishing crews against the powers of the International Labour Organization (ILO)'s Convention 188 – known as the bill of rights for fishers.

-In early November 2020, the fishing boat in the case was working in Shoreham, Sussex, and was about to sail back to Scotland.
+In early November 2020, the fishing boat was working in Shoreham, Sussex, and was about to sail back to Scotland.
 The crew contacted Stella Maris saying they feared for their safety and lives and that they wanted desperately to get off the vessel.

 - the crew were forced to work 20 hours a day, and then eat, sleep, shower, and contact family in the remaining four hours